Skip to content

 knowledge

-Reference the related knowledge/ pages for background using their ID.
+Must always reference related knowledge/ pages for background using their ID.
 Create the pages if they don't exist yet.

 Example: